Sup2point0/integrity/guides/integrals/why-hard.md

 | index = guides / integrals
 -->

-It’s said that *one can learn differentiation in a day, but can’t learn integration in a life time.*

 The [Fundamental Theorem of Calculus<sup>↗</sup>](https://wikipedia.org/wiki/Fundamental_theorem_of_calculus) says that *integration* and *differentiation* are the inverses of each other.
 So why is it that integration is extraordinarily, incomparably more difficult[^difficult-nontrivial] than differentiation?

 [^difficult-nontrivial]: Perhaps a better term would be *nontrivial*.